- 1 cup low sodium or no salt added red kidney beans

 - 1 1/2 cups low sodium veggie broth or water

 - Prehat your oven to 350˚F

 - Add the kidney beans, tomato paste, soy sauce, and 2 Tbsp. of the leftover bean juice from can to a food processor and blend until everything is smooth.

-- Using a large mixing bowl, add the wheat gluten, onion powder, garlic powder, sage, thyme, Italian seasoning, and pepper.
+- Using a large mixing bowl, add the wheat gluten, nutritional yeast, onion powder, garlic powder, sage, thyme, Italian seasoning, and pepper.
 Whisk until everything is well combined.
 Stir in the bean paste and mix until well combined.
 The dough will still be very dry with a lot lumps.

 - Pour in the low sodium veggie broth.
 Mix the dough until it has a stretchy elastic texture and becomes thick.
 Once everything is well combined, knead the dough with your hands for about 2 to 3 minutes.
 If the dough is too wet, add a little wheat gluten.
 If it’s too dry, add a little more water or broth.
 Let the dough rest for about 5 minutes after kneading.